ramenengine/RamenEngine/modules.md

 ## Fixed-point operators[]() - fixops.f

+See [Fixed-Point Numbers](https://rogerlevy.github.io/afkit/fixedp.html) on AllegroForthKit's documentation for more info.

 These are low-level words for working with fixed-point numbers.

 Fixed-point numbers in RAMEN have a 20-bit integer part and a 12-bit fractional part.
 They're meant to enable sub-pixel motion of objects and rough geometrical calculations.
 If you need more mathematical precision, use floats and convert, bit shifting, or fractions (e.g. `*/`.)